harlem renaissance

 Edition: First printing.

 New York: Covici Friede, 1929. dj.
 Hardcover first edition - An eloquent book in which this African-American singer, one of the foremost spiritual / blues singers of his day, recounts his childhood in the 'sporting world' in Sulfur Springs, Montana (where his family was the only black family), his experiences as a Pullman porter, working as a driver for John Ringling, being in New York during the years now called the 'Harlem Renaissance' and traveling to Europe to sing.
-Written at the peak of his singing career, where he partnered with Rosalind Johnson (sister of James Weldon Johnson), this ends with his comments on "what a lucky bird I am to have been laid on the top of the…
+Written at the peak of his singing career, during which he partnered with Rosalind Johnson (sister of James Weldon Johnson), this ends with his comments on "what a lucky bird I am to have been laid on the top of…

 (more)